SVSU Head Coach Randy Baruth concluded his 10th season at the helm of the program in the 2021-22 campaign.

 In the 2014-15 season, SVSU posted a 21-9 overall record, including a 16-6 mark in the GLIAC.
 The 16 victories were a new program record for the team.
 The Cardinals qualified for the 2015 GLIAC Tournament as the #4 seed, where they defeated Findlay for the team's first victory in the tournament and berth in the semifinals since the 1996-97 season.

 The 2013-14 season for head coach Randy Baruth saw him develop a young roster into a competitive team.
-With only one senior and six freshman on the roster, coach Baruth managed to put the Cardinals in position to win on a nightly basis with a strong defense.
-In the conference, SVSU gave up the fewest three-point baskets made (153) and held opponents to the second worst three-point field goal percentage (32.8) on the year, while tying for third best in forced turnovers per game (13.5).
+With only one senior and six freshmen on the roster, coach Baruth managed to put the Cardinals in a position to win on a nightly basis with a strong defense.
+In the conference, SVSU gave up the fewest three-point baskets made (153) and held opponents to the second-worst three-point field goal percentage (32.8) on the year, while tying for third-best in forced turnovers per game (13.5).
 Coach Baruth also mentored freshman forward C.J.
 Turnage's breakout year and "Freshman of the Year" accolades.
 For the season, Turnage averaged 16.9 points per game, good for ninth in the conference, as well as a GLIAC-best 64.2% field goal percentage, which is the highest field goal percentage by an SVSU player since the 2008-09 season.
 With eight losses coming by an average of only five points, the future is bright for the SVSU basketball team and coach Baruth is poised to improve upon this year's success in the upcoming seasons.

 In 2012-13 he helped lead the Cardinals to a near GLIAC Tournament appearance in his first season on the bench.
-Senior guard Chris Webb was selected to the All-GLIAC First Team and All-Defensive team, while senior Brett Beland was named to the Basketball Coaches Association of Michigan Collegiate Academic-Athletic Team.
+Senior guard Chris Webb was selected to the All-GLIAC First Team and All-Defensive Team, while senior Brett Beland was named to the Basketball Coaches Association of Michigan Collegiate Academic-Athletic Team.

 Throughout his 11 seasons in college basketball, Baruth has been a part of success at numerous collegiate levels.
 Baruth has spent time at the University of Utah as the Director of Player Development under head coach, and former NBA player and coach, Larry Krystkowiak.
-Before his stint with the Utes, he was the Director of Basketball Operations at Colorado State University under then head coach Tim Miles.
+Before his stint with the Utes, he was the Director of Basketball Operations at Colorado State University under then-head coach Tim Miles.
 Baruth is very familiar with NCAA Division II basketball, spending 7 years as an assistant at Northern State University and North Dakota State University.

-While at Northern State University (Northern Sun Intercollegiate Conference), he was the top assistant to then head coach Don Meyer.
+While at Northern State University (Northern Sun Intercollegiate Conference), he was the top assistant to then-head coach Don Meyer.
 Meyer is ranked 2nd all-time in victories in men’s college basketball history with 923 career wins.
 While at Northern State University, the Wolves had 4 NCAA Division II tournament appearances in 5 years.
 Two of the 4 appearances resulted in Sweet Sixteen losses to the ultimate National Champion, Winona State University.
 The 2007-08 team earned a No. 4 national ranking while the 2008-09 team earned a No. 10 national ranking.